 Feed intake usually decreases in the final week before calving, sometimes as much as 35 percent.
 At the same time intake is decreasing, nutrient requirements increase because of the growing calf.
-Because of this, it is a good idea to separate the dry cows into two groups - the far-off dry cows (first 40 days after drying off) and the close-up dry cows
+Because of this, it is a good idea to separate the dry cows into two groups the far-off dry cows (first 40 days after drying off) and the close-up dry cows

-(last 21 days before calving).
+Extension dairy specialist; The Texas A&M University System. (last 21 days before calving).
 When the dry cow pen is separated in this manner, a producer can increase the levels of energy and protein in the ration during the last 3 weeks before calving to ensure that the cow is getting the needed pounds of protein, energy, etc., during this critical time.